Skip to main content

 Barcelona Cathedral (Catedral de Barcelona)

-Standing tall over a medieval square in the center of the Gothic Quarter, the Barcelona Cathedral (Catedral de Barcelona) is the seat of the Archbishop of Spain and a major landmark of the city.
-The cathedral is known for its 14th-century cloister full of palm trees and a Gothic portico where 13 geese wander.
+Standing tall in the center of the Gothic Quarter, the Barcelona Cathedral (Catedral de Barcelona) is the seat of the Archbishop of Barcelona and an unmissable landmark of the city.
+With richly decorated spires that stand out in the skyline, the 13th-century structure is known for its Gothic architecture, stained-glass windows, and tree-filled cloister, where 13 white geese wander in honor of St. Eulàlia, martyred at 13 years old.

 A major landmark in Barcelona, the cathedral is featured on nearly every sightseeing excursion, from bicycle tours to tapas crawls.
 Worshipers can enter for free, while there’s a donation requested for cultural visits, as well as for access to the choir and rooftop terraces, which offer one of the best views over medieval Barcelona.
 Don’t miss a trip down to the crypt to see the tomb of Santa Eulalia and the reliefs depicting her martyrdom.